-As a school we pride ourselves on working closely with parents/carers and outside agencies to ensure we get the best for all pupils including those with SEND.
-By developing good relationships with both parents/carers and professionals information is shared freely which has a positive impact on pupil progress.
+As a school, we work closely with parents/carers and outside agencies to ensure we get the best for all pupils, including those with SEND.
+By developing good relationships with both parents/carers and professionals, information is shared freely which has a positive impact on pupil progress.

-We have an enthusiastic team with high expectations of all pupils, Staff strive to provide all pupils with an exciting education that is delivered through high quality teaching and provision.
+We have an enthusiastic team with high expectations of all pupils, staff strive to provide all pupils with an inspiring education that is delivered through high-quality first teaching and provision.
 We strive to ensure that all pupils will leave Berrybrook Primary school with knowledge, skills and aspirations that will enhance their quality of life as they move on to the next stage of their development.

-This document is to inform you of the support and provision that is available to pupils at Berrybrook Primary School.
+This document is to inform you of the support and provision that is available to all pupils at Berrybrook Primary School.
 It will assist you on knowing who can help if your child requires additional support and how this can be accessed.